hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 * the address of *sawtooth.poet.valid_enclave_measurement*
 * the address of *sawtooth.poet.valid_enclave_basenames*

-The outputs for validator registry family transactions must include:
+The outputs for PoET Validator Registry family transactions must include:

 * the address of *validator_id*
 * the address of *validator_map*